The-International-Screeps-Bot/screepsmod-server-stats/README.md

 Users:

 - /api/users - returns a list of all users
-- /api/users/console - returns a list of all users console
+- (disabled) /api/users/console - returns a list of all users console
-- /api/users/money - returns a list of all users money
+- (disabled) /api/users/money - returns a list of all users money
-- /api/users/notifications - returns a list of all users notifications
+- /(disabled) api/users/notifications - returns a list of all users notifications
-- /api/users/resources - returns a list of all users resources
+- (disabled) /api/users/resources - returns a list of all users resources
 - /api/users/power_creeps - returns a list of all users power_creeps

 Market:

-- /api/market/transactions - returns a list of all market transactions
+- (disabled) /api/market/transactions - returns a list of all market transactions